What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Baking Soda and Vinegar (Optional)

-The first thing you need to do when faced with a blocked toilet is to shut off the supply of water behind the toilet.
-This will ensure that no water will enter the tank as you try to get it unclogged.
-The valve is normally situated near on the floor of your tank on the other side.
+The first thing you need to do when you encounter a blocked toilet is turning off the valve for water flow behind the toilet.
+This will ensure that there is no further water entering the tank while you work on unclogging it.
+The valve is usually situated near on the floor of your tank on the other side.

-Your hands must be protected against germs and bacteria present in your toilet bowl with rubber gloves before making use of any tool to clear the toilet.
+Protect your hands from germs or bacteria present in your toilet bowl with rubber gloves prior to making use of any tools to unblock the drain.

 Step 3: Use a plunger.

 A plunger is undoubtedly the most efficient tool for clearing up blocked toilets.
-First, push down gently on the plunger until all air is removed from it, then place it firmly on the toilet bowl.
-Then, start to plunge quickly up and down for approximately 20 minutes.
-The suction created when you plunge back and forth can help clear any obstructions.
+Start by pushing down upon the plunger until air is evacuated from it. then place it in the toilet and begin to plunge upwards and downwards for approximately 20 seconds.
+The suction generated when you plunge back and forth can help clear any obstructions.

 Tips:

-- Place holes around sinks or shower drains if they are close enough to stop the air from escaping when you plunge.
+- Place holes around sinks or shower drains if they are close by to prevent the air from escaping when you plunge.

-If you’re not able to get the plunge working then try this alternative method Pour half a cup of baking soda and a teaspoon of vinegar inside the bathroom bowl.
-The mixture should sit for around 15 minutes.
-It will begin to bubble then stop, pour hot water down (not overly hot) to remove the blockage.
+If plunges don’t work you can try this other method add half a cup of baking soda and a cups of white vinegar to the toilet.
+Let the mixture sit for about 15 minutes.
+It will fizz a bit, and when it stops, pour hot water down (not overly hot) to clear the obstruction.

-If both plunging and baking soda/vinegar methods have failed and you are in need of a solution, it’s the time to employ an electric coat hanger or plumbing snake.
-The coat hanger should be straightened’s wire until you have a thin, long wire that has a hook bent on one side or it as a plumbing snake.
-It was made specifically to clear drain blockages.
-Put the tool in the drain hole in your toilet and twist to turn, push, and pull till you experience resistance; it’s the place where the blockage is.
-Try to break up the blockages by using a back and forth motion without damaging your drainpipe.
+If both plunging and baking soda/vinegar techniques have failed to clear the clog, then it’s the time to employ a wire coat hanger or plumbing snake.
+You can straighten out the coat hanger’s wire until have a thick, thin wire that has a hook that is bent on one side or the plumbing snake which is specifically designed for clearing drain obstructions.
+Place the snake into the drain hole in your toilet and twist around, twist, push and pull till you experience a resistance. this is where the blockage typically occurs.
+Be gentle and try to break any obstructions using a back-and-forth movement without causing damages in your drainpipe.

 Note:

-Step 6: Turn on the water supply and verify the result.
+Step 6: Turn on the water supply, and then check the result.

 Tools | Description |